What is MentorAbility?

-Is your organization interested in expanding its workplace diversity and strengthening workplace culture and employee engagement startegies?
+Is your organization interested in expanding its workplace diversity and strengthening workplace culture and employee engagement strategies?
 Become a MentorAbility partner and offer your staff opportunities to become a MentorAbility mentor!

-Are you a person with a disability?
+Are you a person experiencing disability?
 Do you want to be part of the workforce?
 Would you like to meet people to learn more about a career that interests you?
 Participate in a MentorAbility mentorship!

 All MentorAbility Participants Benefit:

-- People experiencing a disability who are actively seeking employment (protégés) are matched with a mentor to learn more about careers that interest them.
+- Persons experiencing disability who are actively seeking employment (mentees) are matched with a mentor to learn more about careers that interest them.

 - Employers and individuals interested in offering mentoring opportunities (employers and mentors), including private businesses, non-profit and public service organizations, learn inclusive employment strategies and connect with a pool of potential future employees.

-Hubs are the first connection point for local employment service providers (site partners), persons experiencing disability (protégés) and employers (mentors ) to connect with the national MentorAbility Canada network.
+Hubs are the first connection point for local employment service providers (site partners), persons experiencing disability (mentees) and employers (mentors ) to connect with the national MentorAbility Canada network.

-Ten MentorAbility Canada provincial hubs, along with many site partners, offer resources and information, and/or facilitate mentoring experiences across Canada.
+Twelve MentorAbility Canada provincial and territorial hubs, along with many site partners, offer resources and information and/or facilitate mentoring experiences across Canada.